AdamJAKing/blog/src/pages/index.md

 image: /img/home-jumbotron.jpg
 mainpitch:
   title: Welcome
-  description: "**My name is Adam and I'm self-taught  Full Stack Software
+  description: My name is Adam and I'm self-taught  Full Stack Software Developer,
-    Developer, specialising in Laravel and React/Vue**"
+    specialising in Laravel and React/Vue
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that